 Individuals may apply for full-time or part-time admission.
 Most of the training programs at Lively Technical College have minimum admission or state licensure requirements.
 Applicants should have the basic skills necessary for potential success in the training program and the career field they have chosen.
 Classes are available to assist students in improving basic academic skills.

-Student Services advisors are available for consultation regarding program choices and career planning.
+Student Services advisors are available for academic advisement regarding program choices and career planning.
 Call Student Services at 850.487.7473 to speak with an advisor.

 What you will need to complete your application: